A short bio

 I am a Career Development Fellow at the Department of Economics, University of Oxford.
 In addition, I am affiliated to Lady Margaret Hall, where I am a fellow and Economics Tutor.

-I pursued my undergraduate and master studies at Warsaw School of Economics.
+My adventure with Economics begun during my undergraduate studies at Warsaw School of Economics.
 Soon after my graduation, I enrolled in the doctoral program at University of Oxford.
 As a recipient of the Departmental Doctoral Scholarship and a Teaching Associate, I had the opportunity to teach both the undergraduate and graduate students under the direction of Sujoy Mukerji.

 My non-academic interests